makinacorpus/django_pyoidc/docs/explanation.rst

 /realms/<realm>/protocol/openid-connect/logout?post_logout_redirect_uri=<a valid redirect uri>&id_token_hint=<a valid user token>

-So finding the right syntax for the direct logout link may require some tests, be sure to validate that the library is generating the right type of logout link, you should have several settings available to alter this link. various parameters can be added on this logout link like the user locale or the current client_id.
+So finding the right syntax for the direct logout link may require some tests, be sure to validate that the library is generating the right type of logout link, you should have several settings available to alter this link.
+Various parameters can be added on this logout link like the user locale or the current client_id.

-On this library, to use a direct SSO logout you need to use the `OIDCLogoutView`, by default it is connected to ``<module route prefix if any>/logout``.
+On this library, to use a direct SSO logout you need to use the ``OIDCLogoutView``, by default it is connected to ``<module route prefix if any>/logout``.
 This view will destroy the local Django session and the local OIDC session elements, and then generates a browser redirect to the SSO server logout url.
 You can extend this view by defining a **LOGOUT_FUNCTION** which runs just before these deletions and redirects.